 - The design adheres to the UI style guide and doesn't use Material Design or Polymer elements.

 - It is preferable to develop add-ons in a standalone script.
-Be sure to test your add-on to ensure the add-on is behaving correctly in Sheets, Docs or Forms as appropriate.
+Be sure to test your add-on to ensure the add-on is behaving correctly in Sheets, Docs, Slides, or Forms as appropriate.

 - The script's project name is the same as the name intended for publication.
 (The script name appears in the authorization dialog.)